T of C

 Other than these four-character phrases in Section 6, the lyrics of >1505 basically consist of phrases of irregular length.

-It was common within the qin tradition to suggest that this was one of the most ancient melodies, perhaps attributing it specifically to Zhou Gong, son of Wen Wang and younger brother of Wu Wang, first ruler of the Zhou dynasty (1122-255).
+It was common within the qin tradition to suggest that this was one of the most ancient melodies: here and elsewhere it specifically states under the title that 周公作 Zhou Gong ("the duke of Zhou") created it.
+Zhou Gong was a son of Wen Wang and a younger brother of Wu Wang, the first ruler of the Zhou dynasty (1122-255).
 However, this title does not seem to appear on early qin melody lists, and it is not at all clear from where the melody came when it started appearing in qin handbooks around 1500.

 On the other hand, most surviving Guan Ju tablature is for a purely instrumental piece, with only about 10 (including the first four) having lyrics and only two seeming to have the complete original Shi Jing lyrics.
-Most of the lyrics are variants on the lyrics used here.9 The aim of the lyrics seems intended to edify the player about the significance of the poem as well as the melody.
+Most of the lyrics are variants on the lyrics used here.12 The aim of the lyrics seems intended to edify the player about the significance of the poem and perhaps also give clues to the rhythm of the melody.

 The last of the traditional handbooks to include a version of Guan Ju was dated 1894.
 Thus, any version heard today will be one not passed on through lineal descent but through a modern reconstruction from old tablature, such as my own versions from here (on CD) and from 1511.